 My daughter’s homeschool co-op first introduced me to nature journaling.
 They modeled their in-the-making University Model School closely after a Charlotte Mason education, incorporating living books, copywork, narration, and nature journaling into the curriculum.

 We purchased a nature journal at the beginning of the year, and my daughter drew a few beautiful drawings.
-The rest of the journal, however, remained empty.
+But the rest of the journal?
+It was filled with empty pages.

 Since that time, I was introduced to the Brave Writer Lifestyle, and nature journaling came up once again.
 I love everything about Brave Writer, so I decided to give it another shot.